jeremybrice/icon-matching/README.md

-# Parlevel Icon Matching Tool
+# Icon Matching Tool

-A desktop application for matching legacy Parlevel icons to modern Streamline SVG icons and generating platform-specific PNG assets for Android and iOS.
+A desktop application for matching legacy icons to modern Streamline SVG icons and generating platform-specific PNG assets for Android and iOS.

 ## Features